About

 Photos

-Benjamin Righetti · short biography
+Benjamin Righetti · in brief

-Benjamin Righetti · full biography
+Benjamin Righetti · classic biography

 "One of the most brilliant organists of his generation" (Revue musicale de Suisse romande), "an immensely talented performer" (Diapason), Benjamin Righetti is a Swiss musician, titular organist at St-François and professor at the University of Music, Lausanne (HEMU).